Weberstown Mall: History

 Charles M. Weber III built Weberstown Mall in 1966.
 The original anchors were Sears and Weinstock's.

-Old Navy opened one of its first locations at the mall in 1995, taking over a spot vacated by Pier One Imports.
-In 1996, the Weinstock's store closed.
+Old Navy opened one of its first locations at the mall in 1995, taking over a spot vacated by Pier 1 Imports.
+In 1996, the Weinstock's store closed when its parent company, Broadway Stores, was acquired the year before by Federated Department Stores, parent company of Macy's, which already had an existing store at Sherwood Mall next door.
 Two years later, it was purchased by Dillard's to become that chain's first California location.
 Barnes & Noble moved into the mall in 1997, replacing a store nearby.
 A year later, Glimcher Realty Trust purchased the mall.

-The mall's J. C. Penney store was slated for closure in 2000, but the decision to close was later overturned.
+The mall's JCPenney store was slated for closure in 2000, but the decision to close was later overturned.